When Did the First iPhone Come Out?

 Both dates are correct.
 They describe different moments of the same turning point.

-Why this question still matters
+Why people still ask this question

 I did not own an iPhone in 2007.